-Singh was born on November 13, 1777, in Jagdishpur of Shahabad, now commonly known as Bhojpur, Bihar.
-His parents, Shahabzada Singh and Panchratan Devi, belonged to the Ujjainiya Rajput Clan and had a family of four children: Amar Singh, Dayalu Singh, Rajapati Singh, and Kunwar Singh.
+Singh’s birth took place on November 13, 1777, in Jagdishpur of Shahabad, commonly known as Bhojpur, Bihar.
+His parents, Shahabzada Singh, and Panchratan Devi, belonged to the Ujjainiya Rajput Clan and had a family of four children: Amar Singh, Dayalu Singh, Rajapati Singh, and Kunwar Singh.

 Raja Shahabzada Singh, his father, was one of the descendants of the rulers of Bhoj.
 After he died in 1826, Kunwar Singh took over the position of taluqdar (aristocrat) Jagdishpur, and his brothers inherited the villages.
-But soon, conflict arose among the brothers because of the inheritance, which got resolved, and the brothers returned to have cordial relations.
-He was married to the daughter of Maharaja Fateh Narayan Singh of Gaya district.
-He was a descendant of Maharana Pratap of Mewar and belonged to the Sisodia clan of Rajputs.
+The brothers soon found themselves in conflict over the inheritance, but they eventually resolved it and restored cordial relations.
+He married the daughter of Maharaja Fateh Narayan Singh from the Gaya district.
+He descended from Maharana Pratap of Mewar and belonged to the Sisodia clan of Rajputs.

 In 1857, the battle spread across western regions of India.
 Many rebels in nearby towns like Danapur, Chota Nagpur, Manbhum, Singhbhum, and Palamu fought along with Singh against the British forces.
 He led the rebellion in Bihar and was in charge of the soldiers stationed at Danapur on July 25, 1857.
 Two days later, he fortified the district headquarters at Arrah.
 He laid siege there till August 3.
 Major Vincent Eyre, a British officer, took Arrah back from Singh and raided Jagdishpur.